cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/views.rst

 Some formats (:ref:`CSV, TSV <stream-exploration-stream-format_csv_tsv>`) use an additional *settings* attribute to complete the mapping of data to fields.

-:ref:`CDAP Explore <data-exploration>` needs to be :ref:`enabled <hadoop-configuration-explore-service>` before any views are created so that a Hive table can be created for each view.
-(See the :ref:`CDAP installation instructions <installation-index>` for your particular Hadoop distribution for details.)
+:ref:`CDAP Explore <data-exploration>` needs to be :ref:`enabled
+<package-managers-configuration-explore-service>` before any views are created so that a
+Hive table can be created for each view.
+(See the :ref:`CDAP installation instructions
+<installation-index>` for your particular Hadoop distribution for details.)

 Currently, views are only supported for streams.
 Support for datasets will be added in a later version of CDAP.